keras-team/keras/docs/templates/preprocessing/image.md

         If you never set it, then it will be "channels_last".

 - __Methods__:
-    - __fit(X)__: Compute the internal data stats related to the data-dependent transformations, based on an array of sample data.
+    - __fit(x)__: Compute the internal data stats related to the data-dependent transformations, based on an array of sample data.
         Only required if featurewise_center or featurewise_std_normalization or zca_whitening.
         - __Arguments__:
-            - __X__: sample data.
+            - __x__: sample data.
 Should have rank 4.
                 In case of grayscale data,
                 the channels axis should have value 1, and in case of RGB data, it should have value 3.